-A snapshot is a point-in-time backup of an Extreme NAS file system.
-Snapshots are commonly used for scenarios such as daily data backup, data restoration, failover, and data analytics.
+A snapshot is a point-in-time backup of data on an Extreme NAS file system.
+Snapshots are commonly used for daily data backups, data recovery, disaster recovery, and data analytics.
 To restore data from a snapshot to an existing file system in the same or a different zone, create a new file system from the snapshot and then copy the data from the new file system to the existing one.

 Prerequisites

-The file system must be in the Running state.
-Otherwise, you cannot create snapshots for it.
+The file system must be in the Running state to create a snapshot for it.

 The snapshot feature is available only for advanced Extreme NAS file systems.
-This feature is in public preview and is provided free of charge.
+This feature is available in public preview at no charge.
 The public preview is not covered by the File Storage NAS Service Level Agreement.

 Usage notes

-A maximum of 128 manual snapshots and 128 automatic snapshots can be created for a file system.
+You can create a maximum of 128 manual snapshots and 128 automatic snapshots for a file system.

-You cannot create a new snapshot for a file system while another snapshot is being created for it.
+You cannot create a new snapshot for a file system while another snapshot is being created.

-If a file system expires during snapshot creation, the file system is released and the in-progress snapshot is deleted.
+If a file system expires while a snapshot is being created, the file system is released and the snapshot in progress is deleted.

-Creating a snapshot may slightly degrade the performance of the file system and temporarily slow down I/O operations.
+Creating a snapshot may temporarily slow I/O performance.
 Avoid creating snapshots during peak hours.

-A snapshot backs up data only at a specific point in time.
-Data that is changed or added to the file system during the snapshot creation process is not included in the snapshot.
+A snapshot backs up data at a specific point in time.
+Any data added or changed on the file system while the snapshot is being created is not captured by the snapshot.

-Manually created snapshots are retained permanently.
-To avoid incurring unnecessary charges, you should regularly delete snapshots that you no longer need.
+Manually created snapshots are retained indefinitely.
+To avoid ongoing charges for snapshot capacity, regularly delete snapshots that you no longer need.

-Manually created snapshots are retained permanently.
-However, if your service is suspended for 15 days due to an overdue payment, the snapshots are deleted.
+Manually created snapshots are retained indefinitely.
+However, they are deleted if your service is suspended for 15 days due to an overdue payment.

 Log on to the NAS console.